ISE-FIZKarlsruhe/iconclass/iconclass_extraction/README.md

    file format deviates from .nt, you might have to implement a custom load method.

-2. Annotate the created text file using
+2. Annotate the created text file through
    [this tool](https://tecoholic.github.io/ner-annotator/).
+   Use the named entity tags "IC_START" and "IC_CONTD" to label new iconclass codes and continuations respectively.
+   The names you assign to those labels are important, since as of now they are hard coded in downstream scripts.

 3. Adjust the format of the annotated data to match spacy's requirements.
 For that, execute the `format_annotated_data.py` script.